mlresearch/v23/_posts/2012-06-16-ohannessian12.md

   consistency of estimators, defined as the ratio of the estimate to the true quantity converging to one.
 We first show that the classical Good-Turing estimator is not universally consistent in this sense, despite enjoying favorable additive properties.
-  We then use Karamata's theory of regular variation to prove that regularly varying heavy tails are sufficient for consistency.
+  We then use Karamata’s theory of regular variation to prove that regularly varying heavy tails are sufficient for consistency.
 At the core of this result is a multiplicative concentration that we establish both by extending the McAllester-Ortiz additive concentration for the missing mass to all rare probabilities and by exploiting regular